What is prayer? Check out this poem written and performed by Storm Hargreaves, an intern with Youth for Christ and YouthInc.

-Our building is closed, but the church carries on - and God is always present and always attentive.
+Our building is open and you are welcome to come in and pray or just enjoy a moment of peace - but God is always present wherever you are and always attentive.
 Christians believe it is good to pray to God at any time.

 This page shows some ways in which you can pray.
 Do try them out.